Students Majoring in Political Science

 Political Science Major Advising

-- If you are a transfer student interested in majoring in political science, you must meet with a faculty member whose areas of expertise most closely match your own interests and goals.
+You will need to meet with a full-time political science faculty member of your choice whose areas of expertise most closely match your own interests and professional goals for the following:

-Contact the Political Science Department and schedule a meeting with the Department Chair, Dr. Melanie Ram, for the following needs:
+Contact the Political Science Department and schedule a meeting with the Department Chair, Dr. Melanie Ram, for the following: